Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "...I’m sorry.
 I don’t really feel any better."

 He stood up and shook her hand.
-"I appreciate the thought, but… If you’re trying to help us find closure, I don’t think there is any.
+"I appreciate the thought, but...
+If you’re trying to help us find closure, I don’t think there is any.
 Not for me, anyway..."
 He cleared his throat and then headed for the door.
 "Stay as long as you like."

 "Dad?"
 Jack asked.